S1lkys/PhantomFS/README.md

 # PhantomFS

-ProjFS provider for EDR evasion research.
+ProjFS provider.
 Projects files where the content depends on which process reads them.
 Payload is stored AES-256-CBC encrypted on disk, decrypted only in memory at runtime.
+This shouldnt bypass any EDR as the payload will be written to disk when allowed processes try to read it.
+Everything else gets access denied.
+This might piss off some analysts as their tools wont read it or simply load a decoy.
+But you can easily see thats it's a ProjFS using a reparse point.

 ## Workflow